 I first learned to pick mushrooms from my dad and although we picked quite a few varieties over the years the type I pick the most now are chanterelle mushrooms.
 They are easy to find, identify, don't have very close look-alikes that are poisonous and they are very delicious.
-Others I have picked on Vancouver Island are oysters, shaggy manes, lobster (my very favourite for eating) and morels though I have a harder time finding these ones.
-I have picked boletes and cauliflower mushrooms with my dad but am not confident ID-ing them on my own.
+Others I have picked on Vancouver Island are oysters, shaggy manes, lobster (my very favourite for eating) and morels though I have a harder time finding them.
+I have picked boletes and cauliflower mushrooms.
 The Homesteading Huntress has a great post about harvesting wild mushrooms with many more links to identifying and finding them if you're interested.

 *Please note that wild mushrooms should always be cooked before eating and never eat any mushrooms you have not been able to identify 100%.